laurenjamison/Portfolio/README.md

 * Contact

 ## Setup
-Found a template (on Bootstrap.com) to use as a guide for the HTML and CSS setup.
-Used a Web Static App to build website.
+I found a template (on Bootstrap.com) to use as a guide for the HTML and CSS setup.
+I used Web Static App through Azure to build and go live with my website.

 ## Project Status
 This project is _completed_.